 Thus, I call his philosophy of science a ‘pragmatic realism’ because he insists on our commitment to the reality of the objects to be posited by Peircean ideal science, while explicating most of the structural features of science in terms of the pragmatic force of their linguistic expression.

 Epistemology tries to make intelligible the acquisition, growth, and change of belief.
 It thus tends to focus on the input to and internal interactions of our cognitive states.
 Action theory, in contrast, focuses on the output side, accounting for the intelligibility of action.
-Sellars has a sophisticated and systematic approach to action theory and normativity that has not been widely appreciated.
+Sellars has a sophisticated and systematic approach to action theory, metaethics, and normativity that has not been widely appreciated.

-Expressing an intention or volition is not the same as (self-)ascribing an intention or volition, nor are such expressions descriptions of intentions or predictions of action.
+Expressing an intention or volition is not the same as (self-)ascribing, an intention or volition, nor are such expressions descriptions of intentions or predictions of action.
 Expressions of intention are always first-personal in form and essentially tied to motivational force.
 Sellars reserves ‘shall’ to serve as an operator-like marker of intention expressions, and this convention will be observed here as well.
 Sellars recognizes two forms of ‘shall’-statements: ‘I shall do A’ and ‘It shall be the case that p’.
 ‘Shall be’s’ must ultimately imply ‘shall’s with direct implications for action, even if they are highly conditioned on other circumstances.

 PLI: ‘Shall (A)’ implies ‘Shall (B)’ iff ‘A’ implies ‘B’.

+This principle, note, is in the metalanguage in which we talk about intentions, not in the object language in which we express intentions.
 Sellars also stipulates that logical connectives and operators can occur inside the scope of a ‘shall’ operator, but not outside it.
 This is because ‘shall’ statements are construed as expressions of intentions.

 Shall [I will not do A]